 Argentina is not a Party to the WHO Framework Convention on Tobacco Control.
 Argentina signed the FCTC on September 25, 2003, but has not ratified the treaty.

-Smoke Free Places: Smoking is prohibited in indoor workplaces, indoor public places, and public transport, with the following exemptions: 1) enclosed private office space that is not shared with other workers and is not used for public services (this exemption permits smoking in office spaces used by a sole person with no other employees); 2) clubs for smokers of tobacco products, which must be organized as non-profit organizations and used by members only; and 3) tobacco shops, selling exclusively tobacco and tobacco accessories, with specialized tasting areas that are authorized by the competent local authority.
+Smoking is prohibited in indoor workplaces, indoor public places, and public transport, except for: 1) enclosed private office space that is not shared with other workers and is not used for public services; 2) clubs for smokers of tobacco products; and 3) tobacco shops.
 Smoking also is prohibited on outdoor patios, terraces, and balconies of healthcare facilities and primary and secondary educational facilities, and under areas covered with a roof that are intended for public gathering.
 Sub-national jurisdictions may enact smoke free laws that are more stringent than the national law.